jeandrek/do-it/README.md

 do-it has several special forms, but all of them take the form `(<special form name> <arguments> ...)`.
 The \<arguments\> may or may not be evaluated, the special form chooses.
 Special forms can do things that procedures can't, like defining a variable or creating a procedure.

 #### `(quote <obj>)`
 The quote special form returns \<obj\> without evaluating it.
-(Note that not all objects that Scheme can read are supported by do-it at runtime, currently only the same objects that are self-evaluating.)
+(Note that not all objects that Scheme can read are supported by do-it at runtime, currently only the same objects that are self-evaluating.
+Actually the only type of object in do-it is a machine word.)

 #### `(begin <exprs ...>)`
 The begin special form evaluates all the \<exprs ...\> in sequential order and returns the last one.